tomMEM/Jetbot-Project/Classification_Stop_at_RoadFollowing/README.md

 # Script is for Jetbot

 # How to run
-* It is recommended to test the script using Wi-Fi mode or USB connection
 * A connection of the nano directly to HDMI display and keyboard/mouse requires too many resources and might lead to system crashes or error messages that inflate syslog (check /var/log)
 * However, to prevent syslog build-up at the nano (can reach Max SD card space e.g. 35 GiB) deactivate rsyslog service with